sammcj/sqs-message-action/README.md

 - TODO: Add unit tests

-You can use localstack to provide a local SQS queue and run the action locally optionally using [act](https://github.com/nektos/act).
+You can use localstack to provide a local SQS queue and run the action locally.

 ```shell
 cd localstack